yoonsery/React_TodoList/README.md

 # [✅ To Do List](https://sery-react-todolist.netlify.app/)

 This project is to study react & styled-components and the reference is [here](https://react.vlpt.us/mashup-todolist/) <br />
-I add feature that existing item can be modified
+I added function that make existing item modified

 ## Features